Indoor Plantscaping (part 1)

-Our aim is to improve working environment into healthier conditions through introducing plants within the interior design of our business.
-To prove that it is a valid goal we would like to introduce a man who performed an extensive research on this subject.
-It is Bill Wolverton.
-Wolverton is an environmental scientist who was working in the late 1960’s for US military and has been later funded by NASA Space Agency to work on research into natural environment self-cleaning abilities.
-There is a vast amount of information which can be found through different sources, including NASA’s website and more on Wolverton’s research.
-We will discuss his findings partially, but if you would like more information, please follow links present in sources section below.
+Our aim is to improve the working environment into healthier conditions by introducing plants within the interior design of our business.
+To prove that it is a valid goal we would like to introduce a man who performed extensive research on this subject, Bill Wolverton.
+Wolverton is an environmental scientist who was working in the late 1960s for the US military and has been later funded by NASA Space Agency to work on research into natural environment self-cleaning abilities.
+There is a vast amount of information that can be found through different sources, including NASA’s website and more on Wolverton’s research.
+We will discuss his findings partially, but if you would like more information, please follow the links present in the sources section below.

-Wolverton first worked on improving quality of water with the use of plants and then followed with research into improving condition of air within building’s interiors.
+Wolverton first worked on improving the quality of water with the use of plants and then followed with research into improving the condition of air within the building’s interiors.
 There are many volatile organic compounds (called VOCs) present within the building’s interiors, reducing air quality.
-Existence of VOC’s was initially identified inside Skylab space station by scientists working for NASA.
+The existence of VOC’s was initially identified inside Skylab space station by scientists working for NASA.
 A problem of volatile organic compounds once known, was found to be particularly heightened in airtight buildings, made with the use of synthetic materials and insufficient air circulation.
-Wolverton believed in improving air condition not by changing the way buildings are made but by introducing the right amount of particular species of plants within building’s interior.
+Wolverton believed in improving air condition not by changing the way buildings are made but by introducing the right amount of particular species of plants within the building’s interior.
 He believed in nature’s life support system as a solution.

 After retiring from civil service, Wolverton opened his own company, called Wolverton Environmental Services Inc. Through his company, he continued his work.
-He published book titled “How to Grow Fresh Air: 50 Houseplants That Purify Your Home or Office”.
+He published a book titled “How to Grow Fresh Air: 50 Houseplants That Purify Your Home or Office”.
 He also published his second book titled “Growing Clean Water: Nature’s Solution to Water Pollution”.

 More information on the list of plants Wolverton included in his book.
 Find more at Our House Plants website following this link https://www.ourhouseplants.com/guides/50-plants-that-clean-the-air .